 The policy debate doesn't always happen within the official policy fora such as European Commission consultations, or European Parliament committees.
 Especially when it comes to the Internet and online content.
 Certain interest groups take it into other venues.
 The courts are being called on the interpret the law, and the caselaw is used by courts all around Europe in the context of their judgments.
-This section looks at instances of legal action against Internet services by private interest groups, or actions by Member States who are implementing laws and initiatives.
+This section looks at instances of legal action against Internet providers by private interest groups, or actions by Member States who are implementing laws and initiatives.
 Iptegrity's concern, as ever, is the protection of the open Internet and free speech.
 In the courts, this will be addressed in the context of the right to freedom of expression or privacy.

-If you like the articles in this section and you are interested in Internet policy-making in the EU, you may like my books A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms and The Copyright Enforcement Enigma - Internet Politics and the ‘Telecoms Package’
+If you are interested in copyright policy, you may like my previous books A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms and The Copyright Enforcement Enigma - Internet Politics and the ‘Telecoms Package’